Guest post by Greg Wieber

 https://www.instagram.com/p/BlgMTAGlv7c/?utm_source=ig_web_copy_link

 With Menace, I was able to prototype my idea in a couple of hours with AudioKit.
 I sent that alpha version off to some trusted testers and kept iterating based on their feedback until I was done.
+One of my testers introduced me to the best crypto casino, highlighting the potential of integrating crypto payment options into the app.
+This idea not only intrigued me but also opened up new possibilities for user engagement.
 The longer it takes to get to a prototype, the longer it takes to get feedback from real people.
 And getting feedback from real people, as early and as often as possible, is in my opinion the key to making successful apps.

 And if you’d like to support weird, independent music apps, check out Menace Synth on the App Store today.